theanarchist123/vercel_deploy/README.md

 3. Adding or removing sections as needed
 4. Updating animations by modifying Framer Motion properties

+## Development

+### Scripts

+- `npm run dev` - Start the development server
+- `npm run build` - Build for production
+- `npm run preview` - Preview the production build
+- `npm test` - Run tests (placeholder for CI pipeline)

+### CI/CD Pipeline

+This project includes a GitHub Actions workflow that:
+- Builds the project
+- Runs tests (using the placeholder test script)
+- Deploys the application (when configured)

 ## Deployment

 To build the project for production: